Sparks-And-Magic/AVShack/README.md

 # AVShack (Beta)

-VOD On-Premise Server App - Supports MP4, H264, H264, AAC, and HLS M3U8 Generation
+Live Stream Mixing On-Premise On-Premise Server App.
+Supports RTMP, RTSP, SRT, and MP4 ingest.
+The ingested sources can be mixed together into a single stream.
+The mix can be multistreamed custom RTMP and SRT destinations.

-Media server that can ingest MP4 files on disk and create HLS M3U8 links.
-Also, has an embedded HLS.js player.
+Also, viewing via Ultra-Low Latency WebTransport and LL-HLS is supported.

 Configuration is done via a web frontend or a REST api.
 The web frontend utilizes the REST api.